ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 time-limited URLs, possibly with ability to revoke them on callback confirming that the receiver has successfully retrieved and stored the file.

+The negative of Form Builder managing its own signed URLs is the additional work required to build and maintain this feature.
+This application needs to maintain state so it knows what URLs are available, whether or not they've been used or if they have expired or not.

+As a result choosing option 3 would require additional work.

 ### Issues concerning encryption:

 - If we don't encrypt the file for the receiver in S3, or make it available at a URL unencrypted, then we need to be much more careful about bucket misconfiguration, short lived URLs, revokable URLs, alerting on reuse of URLs, attempts to traverse/enumerate bucket contents should be considered to prevent attempts to gain access from unintended audiences.
+This leaves a negative point for options 2, 3 & 5.

 - If we do encrypt the files in S3, we don't need to worry so much about accidental misconfiguration of the bucket or attempts to traverse/enumerate it - even if we don't have a proxy application in front of it.
+A pro for options 1, 4 & 6.

 - If we encrypt the files in S3 and also serve them encrypted, then we don't need to worry as much about bucket-level access to the files.
+This is a pro again for options 1, 4 & 6.

 - A proxy application is needed if the adapter does not have the responsibility of decrypting the files.
 A proxy would not be needed if the responsibility of decryption is moved to the adapter.
 However some kind of pre-shared key mechanism would be needed.
+So option 3 would require building an extra application, where as option 6 just needs handing over a PSK.

 - This also follows the principle of all user-submitted data in Form Builder always being encrypted for the next thing that needs it - user, then submitter, then receiver.
 After the user uploads the file, it is processed then encrypted for storage ready for submission.
 On submission it will be accessed and re-encrypted ready for transmission to the receiver.
 The receiver will then decrypt the file with a PSK ready for further processing.
+Options 1, 4, & 6 are the only options where files are encrypted to the receiver.

-- It would probably be fine to use native S3 signed URLs that are valid for 1 week, because if the URL is exposed then the file you can fetch from it is encrypted so we can worry less about expiring the URLs as soon as possible.
+- For option 6 it would probably be fine to use native S3 signed URLs that are valid for 1 week, because if the URL is exposed then the file you can fetch from is encrypted so we can worry less about expiring the URLs as soon as possible.

 - Alerting on unusual patterns of requests on signed URLs might still be nice to have, but that's getting into anomaly detection which isn't that easy to do and